Yewstock School Wellbeing Vision Statement

 We believe that our Yewstock Values match our vision for supporting Well-Being:

-• We will Find Joy in Learning: We will offer provision and interventions that matches the needs of our pupils and staff so that everyone is engaged, comfortable and happy to learn, keen to try new things and encourage others to support Mental Health and Well-Being.
+• We Find Joy in Learning: We offer provision and interventions that matches the needs of our pupils and staff so that everyone is engaged, comfortable and happy to learn, keen to try new things and encourage others to support Mental Health and Well-Being.

-Through supporting our whole school community to have positive mental health, we will ensure that Yewstock School is a special place for everyone to learn, achieve and be valued.
+Through supporting our whole school community to have positive mental health, we ensure that Yewstock School is a special place for everyone to learn, achieve and be valued.

 Promoting Positive Well-being and Mental Health for the Whole School Community

-We have signed up to this award to further develop our work to promote positive well-being and mental health for the whole school community and gain accreditation for the work we have already done.
-It also ties in with our school values where we communicate well, show respect, are kind, caring and considerate, find joy in learning and strive for excellence.
+We signed up to this award to further develop our work to promote positive well-being and mental health for the whole school community and gain accreditation for the work we have already done.
+It ties in with our school values where we communicate well, show respect, are kind, caring and considerate, find joy in learning and strive for excellence.
 We aim to be a special place where everyone can learn, achieve and be valued.

 About the Well-being Award for Schools

 There are eight objectives that we have achieved within the Well-being Award Framework, containing several Key Performance Indicators (KPIs) set out within each.
 The award focuses on ensuring effective practice and provision is in place that promotes the emotional well-being and mental health of both staff and pupils.
 The award enables us to develop these practices where necessary and helps us to ensure that well-being is embedded in the long-term culture of our school.
 It helps us to create an ethos where mental health is regarded as the responsibility of all.